Alexandrovdi/PowerBI_AI/Challenge steps/Step 1 - Setup.md

 Download these files and load them to a storage container in your Azure subscription to get started.

-## Setup steps
-1. Create Storage account
-2. Create Container and name it's "Backup"
-3. Upload backup to storage.
-4. Create SQL Server (logical server)
-### **Hints: In Networking menu in SQL Server, we must "Allow Azure service and resources to access this server" and we must add "Add your client IP address"**
-5. Import database to SQL Server
-6. Create Power BI Embedded instance
-7. Create a workspace in Power BI Service

-## Success criteria

-1. A restored version of the Adventure Works Data Warehouse
-2. A Power BI application workspace with assigned premium capacity

 ## **Important!**
 ## <span style="color:orange">**This is the most expensive resource we use in this event.
 It's a good idea to pause the capacity when you're not using it.**</span>